sergviva/Aspose.Email-Documentation/java/developer-guide/working-with-microsoft-graph-client/microsoft-graph-utility-features/_index.md

 ### **AzureROPCTokenProvider Class**

-An instance of the GraphClient class handles building requests, sending them to the Microsoft Graph API, and processing the responses.
-To create a new instance of this  class, you need to provide an instance of ITokenProvider, which can authenticate requests to Microsoft Graph.
+An instance of the [IGraphClient](https://apireference.aspose.com/email/java/com.aspose.email/IGraphClient) class handles building requests, sending them to the Microsoft Graph API, and processing the responses.
+To create a new instance of this  class, you need to provide an instance of [ITokenProvider](https://apireference.aspose.com/email/java/com.aspose.email/ITokenProvider), which can authenticate requests to Microsoft Graph.

 ~~~Java
 import java.io.BufferedReader;